roadrunner7782/Algorithms/README.md

 # Algorithms
-Algorithms done in College and free time in Typescript, JavaScript, C#
+Algorithms done in College and free time in Typescript, JavaScript, React, React Native and Swift